 Katie Monaghan, Deputy Director of Publicity, has been with the imprint since 2005, and works with Stephen King, Colm Tóibín, Rachel Kushner, Lisa See, Angela Duckworth, Dana Spiotta, Miranda July, and many others.

 Kate Lloyd, Deputy Director of Publicity, works with Anthony Doerr, Jeff Hobbs, Don DeLillo, S.C.
-Gwynne, Siddhartha Mukherjee, Andrew Solomon, Mary-Louise Parker, and Dorothy Wickenden.
+Gwynne, Siddhartha Mukherjee, Andrew Solomon, Mary-Louise Parker, Dorothy Wickenden, Sarah Smarsh, Jesmyn Ward, and Jennifer Egan.

 Abigail Novak, Senior Publicist, joined Scribner in 2018.
 A graduate of NYU, she previously worked at Touchstone Books, HarperCollins, and the Overlook Press.